Joanne World Tour: Concert synopsis

 After another video interlude, Gaga returns to sing "Bloody Mary" in a puffer coat red dress, which is changed into a red bodysuit for "Dancin' in Circles".
 Gaga then performs "Paparazzi" portraying a choreographed battle onstage, showing someone stalked and murdered.
 Ambulance sirens are heard and a cross with a red and blue background is displayed as one of the pods are lifted, containing her.
 The show then shifts into "Angel Down" as the pod that contained Gaga, now in a white fringe blazer and a brownish hat with a feather, is lowered halfway.
 Gaga then goes down to the platform to tell the audience a story about her late aunt, Joanne Germanotta, before sitting down on a stool, guitar in-hand to perform the album title track.

 The final segment begins with "Bad Romance", with Gaga and her dancers all decked in white, followed by "The Cure" with full choreography.
 She takes a bow and leaves the stage, only to return a few minutes later for the encore, wearing a long silver sparkling jacket paired with the signature pink hat.
-"Million Reasons" is sung on piano, with the singer standing atop it, and the show ends with Gaga disappearing under the stage, while leaving the pink hat behind on the piano stool.
+"Million Reasons" is sung on piano, with Gaga standing atop it, and the show ends with her disappearing under the stage, while leaving the pink hat behind on the piano stool.

 Commercial performance

 Ticket sales

 According to Live Nation, all the arena dates of the tour had general admission as well as reserved seat tickets listed.
-Special privileges were provided to Citi bank card holders, who had the opportunity to utilize the pre-sale in cities like Los Angeles and Philadelphia, although there was a limit of 8 tickets per transaction for any buyer.
+Special privileges were provided to Citibank card holders, who had the opportunity to utilize the pre-sale in cities like Los Angeles and Philadelphia, although there was a limit of 8 tickets per transaction for any buyer.
 For every ticket sold for the United States shows, Live Nation also announced that US$1 would be given to Gaga's Born This Way Foundation.

 The company announced that there were high demands for tickets across North America and Europe, when tickets went on for sale on February 13, 2017.
 All the dates for the North American leg were instantly sold out leading to secondary dates being added in cities like Las Vegas, Inglewood, Toronto and Philadelphia as well as at New York City's Citi Field and Boston's Fenway Park.
 There were further sold-out shows reported for the tour dates in Tacoma, Omaha, Vancouver, Edmonton, San Francisco, Chicago and Montreal among others.
 Similar demand was observed in Europe where tickets had gone on sale three days earlier, leading to sell-outs.
 Barcelona, Birmingham, London and Paris were sold out immediately with Live Nation promptly announcing secondary dates.
 A press release from the company alerted that minimum tickets were available for the dates with the high demand.